vfbraga/RRL_lcvtemplate_griz_LSST/README.md

 Examples for the use of the Radial Velocity templates in Braga+ 2024

-All the instructions are provided in apply_template_examples.ipynb JuPyter notebook.
+All the instructions are provided in apply_template_examples1.ipynb and apply_template_examples2.ipynb JuPyter notebooks.

 The mpfit module is included in astrolibpy which is a free third-party package (https://github.com/segasai/astrolibpy), but cannot be installed with pip3.